yuutayamada/bpe/readme.md

 Google Blogger service is inserting newline to the blog if its HTML file have newline.
 So I created to minify html that org-mode output.
 But it didn't solve problem.
-Because org-mode inserting newline into html content's first and end.
+Because org-mode insert newline into html content's first and end.
 For example <p>\n CONTENT \n</p>.
 So this program deleting those newline by Emacs's regexp replacement.
 Therefore if you use HTML tag in your blog, this program may delete